scaleway/tutorial-sem-terraform/README.md

 These materials have been designed around the following principles:

-they assume very little prior knowledge of Terraform, Scaleway tools(SDK, CLI) or a particular programming language;
+- They assume very little prior knowledge of Terraform, Scaleway tools(SDK, CLI) or a particular programming language
-they are hands-on, meaning that they contain lots of examples and exercises that you can easily reproduce;
+- They are hands-on, meaning that they contain lots of examples and exercises that you can easily reproduce